elastic/kibana/rfcs/text/0013_saved_object_migrations.md

     - Admin’s are forced to deal with the problem as soon as they disable a plugin

     Disadvantages:
-    - Cannot temporarily disable a plugin to aid in debugging or to reduce the load a Kibana plugin places on as ES cluster.
+    - Cannot temporarily disable a plugin to aid in debugging or to reduce the load a Kibana plugin places on an ES cluster.

 3. Refuse to start a migration until the plugin is enabled or it's data deleted